grammyjs/website/site/docs/guide/middleware.md

 While it is not wrong to say that they are listening for updates, calling them “listeners” is a simplification.

 > This section explains what middleware is, and uses grammY as an example to illustrate how it can be used.
-> If you are looking for specific documentation about what makes grammY's implementation of middleware special, check out [Middleware Redux](/advanced/middleware.md) in the advanced section of the docs.
+> If you are looking for specific documentation about what makes grammY’s implementation of middleware special, check out [Middleware Redux](/advanced/middleware.md) in the advanced section of the docs.

 ## The Middleware Stack